drchristlex/tiktok-research-tools/README.md

 ## Known Limitations

-- **Metadata only** — the API provides video metadata but not video files or audio.
+- **Metadata only**: the API provides video metadata but not video files or audio.
 The voice-to-text transcription field provides a text version of spoken content where available
-- **Engagement metric discrepancies** — figures for views, likes and other metrics may differ from what is shown on the TikTok platform, as the API uses archived data.
+- **Engagement metric discrepancies**: figures for views, likes and other metrics may differ from what is shown on the TikTok platform, as the API uses archived data.
 See [Pearson et al. (2024)](https://doi.org/10.1080/1369118X.2024.2420032) for a detailed audit of these discrepancies
-- **Indexing delay** — new videos can take up to 48 hours to appear in API results, which limits applicability for real-time data collection
+- **Indexing delay**: new videos can take up to 48 hours to appear in API results, which limits applicability for real-time data collection
-- **Unavailable accounts** — some accounts may return errors even when publicly visible.
+- **Unavailable accounts**: some accounts may return errors even when publicly visible.
 The tool identifies these automatically and continues collecting from the remaining accounts
-- **TikTok Shop** — shop data is only available for shops operating in the EU
+- **TikTok Shop**: shop data is only available for shops operating in the EU

 ---
 ## Citing This Tool